dfinity/portal/docs/developer-docs/gas-cost.md

 | HTTPS outcall request                | For sending an HTTPS outcall to a server outside the IC, per message (`http_request`)                            | 400M / 13                             | 400M                                  | 400M / 13 * 34                     |
 | HTTPS outcall payload                | For sending an HTTPS outcall to a server outside the IC, per request and reserved response byte (`http_request`) | 100K / 13                             | 100K                                  | 100K / 13 * 34                     |

-**Notes:**
+### **Notes:**
 * System API calls are just like normal function calls from the WebAssembly stand point.
 The number of instructions each call takes depends on the work done.
-* The Bitcoin canister for Bitcoin mainnet is launched initially on a 13-node subnet but the 34-node price as advertised above is charged to avoid frequent price changes. *The Bitcoin API requires to send more cycles as specified for future-proofness.* See the [Bitcoin documentation](https://internetcomputer.org/docs/current/developer-docs/integrations/bitcoin/bitcoin-how-it-works) for further details regarding the specifics of Bitcoin pricing.
+* The Bitcoin canister for Bitcoin mainnet is launched initially on a 13-node subnet but the 34-node price as advertised above is charged to avoid frequent price changes. ***The Bitcoin API requires to send more cycles as specified for future-proofness.*** See the [Bitcoin documentation](https://internetcomputer.org/docs/current/developer-docs/integrations/bitcoin/bitcoin-how-it-works) for further details regarding the specifics of Bitcoin pricing.
 * Prices for Bitcoin testnet are 40% of the prices for Bitcoin mainnet.

 The USD cost for transactions below is based on the above cycle costs.
 1 XDR is equal to 1 Trillion cycles.
 As of November 23, 2022, the exchange rate for 1 XDR = $1.308860, which is used on this page.
 The exchange rate for USD/XDR may vary and it will impact the conversion rate.
-For XDR exchange rates please visit: <https://www.imf.org/external/np/fin/data/rms_sdrv.aspx>
+You can view XDR exchange rates [here](https://www.imf.org/external/np/fin/data/rms_sdrv.aspx).

 To derive the estimated cost for a GB Storage per month, we assume a 30 day month.